dwanerich/dwanerich.github.io/_posts/2020-06-14-solefood_-_rails_sneaker_collector_app.markdown

 ---
 layout: post
-title:      "Solefood - Ruby on Rails Porfolio Project"
+title:      "Solefood - Ruby on Rails Portfolio Project"
 date:       2020-06-14 23:17:52 -0400
 permalink:  solefood_-_rails_sneaker_collector_app
 ---

 ### Solefood is a sytems management app for the sneaker collector.

-App allows user to create an account with password or login via Facebook, add sneakers with attributes of size, price & brand association with full CRUD functionality.
-Users can comment on one other's sneakers & lastly delete their own account at will.
+### App allows user to create an account with password or login via Facebook, add sneakers with attributes of size, price & brand association with full CRUD functionality.

+### Users can comment on one other's sneakers & lastly delete their own account at will.

 ### Below are some of the nuts & bolds upon which this app was built.